 Issues that I will continue to work for:

 -- Paid family leave.
-This was passed by the legislature and vetoed by Gov. Scott.
-It would provide time off with a portion of a worker's salary for the birth or adoption of a child or to care for a sick relative.
+This will provide time off with a portion of a worker's salary for the birth or adoption of a child or to care for a sick relative.
 We will revisit this important measure for workers next year.

 -- Raising the minimum wage.
-This was passed by the legislature and vetoed by Gov. Scott.
-It would raise the minimum wage to $15 an hour by 2022, to bring workers closer to a livable wage so they can make ends meet without having two or three jobs.
+This will raise the minimum wage to $15 an hour gradually over the next few years to bring workers closer to a livable wage so they can make ends meet without having two or three jobs.

 -- Bold climate change initiatives.
 We have passed legislation to encourage renewable energy, incent electric cars, clean up our waterways, and ban plastics.
 We will continue to move forward on even bolder plans to mitigate climate change.